Madfarm/CSandDevNotes/SOLID.md

 # Liskov Substitution
 Objects of a superclass should be replaceable with objects of its subclasses without breaking anything

+basically the subclass must be a valid object of the super clas

 # Interface Segregation
 Objects should only depend upon methods they're going to use